 Burlington School District continually works to increase and improve security measures and overall safety, including the safety and well-being of individuals.
-A Crisis Safety Management Plan is in place to provide school staff with responses for crisis/safety situations.
+A District Crisis Safety Management Plan and a District-wide Crisis Response Team are in place to provide school staff with responses for crisis/ safety situations.
 Additionally, each school has its own Crisis Safety Team which meets regularly and a District-wide School Safety Committee, including members of the Burlington Police and Fire Departments, which meets monthly.

 The District has a list of Standard Response Protocols designed to help staff react in a consistent and thoughtful way during an emergency situation.
-In 2019-20, "Run, Hide, Fight" was added to these protocols as a strategy to protect lives of students and staff in the event of a threat.
-The District has also implemented barricading of spaces and first aid trainings as additional strategies to respond to threats.
+In 2019-20, an options-based response "Run, Hide, Fight" was added to these protocols as a strategy to protect the lives of students and staff in the event of a threat.
+Options-based response protocols are mandated by the State and give people a chance to make an informed decision based on their situational awareness as to what is the safest thing to do at the moment.
+The District has also implemented barricading of spaces, a District-wide Behavioral Threat Assessment Management protocol, and first aid trainings as additional strategies to respond to threats.